kubernetes/community/elections/steering/2022/templates/election-templates.md

 The Kubernetes Steering Committee Election begins today/is underway!
 Please visit https://elections.k8s.io/app/elections and watch out for announcements as well.

-The candidates and links to their bios are all available here: https://git.k8s.io/community/elections/steering/2022
+The list of candidates and links to their bios are all available here: https://git.k8s.io/community/elections/steering/2022

 // Voting

 * You should check to see if you are in voters.md.
 Your github handle MUST BE IN THIS DOCUMENT to vote: https://github.com/kubernetes/community/blob/master/elections/steering/2022/voters.yaml

-* If you feel you have made enough contributions to be able to vote but you are NOT in voters.yaml, you file an exception https://elections.k8s.io/app/elections/steering---2022/exception[here]
+* If you feel you have made enough contributions (50+ as counted in DevStats) to be able to vote but you are NOT in voters.yaml, you file an exception https://elections.k8s.io/app/elections/steering---2022/exception[here]

-* If you are planning on running for Steering Committee please see this section of the documentation, you need to PR your biography into the repo by September 2nd: https://github.com/kubernetes/community/tree/master/elections/steering/2022#candidacy-process
+* If you are planning on running for Steering Committee please see this section of the documentation; you need to PR your biography into the repo by September 2nd: https://github.com/kubernetes/community/tree/master/elections/steering/2022#candidacy-process

 // Schedule